nrfconnect/sdk-nrf/samples/matter/thermostat/README.rst

 Selecting a build type
 ======================

-Before you start testing the application, you can select one of the `Matter thermostat build types`_, depending on your building method.
+Before you start testing the application, you can select one of the :ref:`matter_thermostat_custom_configs`, depending on your building method.
-See :ref:`cmake_options` for information about how to select a build type.
+See :ref:`app_build_file_suffixes` and :ref:`cmake_options` for more information how to select a configuration.

 .. _matter_thermostat_testing: